Tag Archive for: portrait

 • methods of communication between patients and healthcare providers, or among healthcare providers themselves.

-I intend to carry out my mission by fostering a strong sense of momentum within our faculty and acrossthe University of Montpellier, drawing on the extensive expertise we have gathered across our various departments.
-To that end, our flagship initiative is to establish the “University of Montpellier School of Digital Health” in collaboration with actively involved partners.
+I intend to carry out my mission by fostering a strong sense of momentum within our faculty and atthe University of Montpellier, drawing on the extensive expertise we have brought together across our various departments.
+Accordingly, the flagship project is to establish the “University of Montpellier School of Digital Health” in collaboration with actively involved partners.

 What motivated you to accept this appointment?

-Dean Laffont has long listened to me attentively and offered encouragement in this area, even before she took on this role.
-Working together as a team to innovate in teaching is a powerful driving force!
+Dean Laffont has long listened to me attentively and offered encouragement in this area, even before she assumed this position.
+Collaborative, supportive teamwork aimed at innovating in teaching is a powerful driving force!

 You were appointed by the Dean, Ms. Isabelle Laffont.
 Could you tell us about your background and your area of expertise?